chcai/sta250win14/hw2/README.txt

 results*.rda's contain the results and systems info for the corresponding methods.

-report.doc is a work in progress report.
+report.doc/.pdf is the report.

+plots.R makes plot(s) for the report (ignore).

 times.png is in the report.

-plots.R makes plots (ignore).